Why do you need Windows Recovery Environment USB?

 There are two kinds of bootable disc supported: Linux boot disc and Windows PE boot disc.
 Besides USB drives, you can also create bootable media with CDs.
 Now follow the steps below to create Windows Recovery Environment USB via AOMEI Backupper:

 Step 1.
 Connect a USB drive to your computer.
 Download, install and launch AOMEI Backupper.
-Click “Utilities” on the left pane and select “Create Bootable Media”.
+Click "Home" > "Tools" (or the icon that stands for "Tools") and select “Create Bootable Media”.

 Step 2.
 In the pop-up window, choose bootable disc type and click “Next”.
 It is recommended to choose Windows PE so that you can access full functions of AOMEI Backupper.